Animation in the United States in the television era: Other animation

 A few attempts were made to produce independent feature-length animated films in the 1970s.
 Several of these were decidedly adult-oriented productions from outside the United States, including the Canadian Heavy Metal, the English Watership Down and a live-action/animated version of the Pink Floyd concept album The Wall, all of which received wide release in the United States.
 Other films like Richard Williams' Raggedy Ann & Andy: A Musical Adventure were less successful.
-The industry largely continued to ignore or dismiss animation as something only kids watched on Saturday morning television.
+The industry largely continued to ignore or dismiss animation as something only kids watched on Saturday morning television, not to mention that some feature-length animations became less viable than TV animations.
 A notable exception was a series of films based on the Peanuts franchise, beginning with the 1969 film A Boy Named Charlie Brown, which was both a commercial and critical success; the films were made with the same production team behind the acclaimed Peanuts television specials that were airing throughout the time period, led by Bill Melendez.

-Fine Arts Films, a studio founded by John David Wilson with offices in Hollywood and in England, became best known for its music videos (eg: Bob Dylan's "You Gotta Serve Somebody").
+Fine Arts Films, a studio founded by John David Wilson with offices in Hollywood and in England, became best known for its music videos (e.g. Bob Dylan's "You Gotta Serve Somebody").
 Several of the videos appeared on the American variety show The Sonny & Cher Comedy Hour (these shorts were compiled into The Fantastic All-Electric Music Movie), and one appeared as the opening sequence and title track to the hit film Grease.

 This era also saw a number of independent animated short films that were rarely seen outside of "art house" movie theaters.
 As the Hollywood animation studios faded, a number of independent producers of animation continued to make experimental, artistic animated films that explored new artistic territory in the medium of animation.
 Short films such as Thank You Mask Man, Bambi Meets Godzilla, Lupo the Butcher, and many others were almost unknown to mainstream audiences; however, these independent animated films continued to keep the yearly category of the Academy Award for Animated Short Film alive, as well as introducing a number of new names into the field of animation—names that would begin to bring change to the industry in the 1980s.

 End of the era

-By the end of the 1980s, most of the Golden Age animators had retired or died, and their younger successors were ready to change the industry and the way that animation was perceived.
-This led to the Renaissance age of American animation, with animation such as The Simpsons, The Ren & Stimpy Show, Animaniacs, Batman: The Animated Series, and the Disney Renaissance films.
+By the end of the 1980s, most of the Golden-Age animators had retired or died, and their younger successors were ready to change the industry and the way that animation was perceived.
+This led to the Renaissance age of American animation, with quality animated shows such as The Simpsons, Tiny Toons, The Ren & Stimpy Show, Rugrats, Batman: The Animated Series, Animaniacs, Spider-Man: The Animated Series, Dexter's Laboratory, and the Disney Renaissance films.